Preventing Water Pollution at Home

-In order to protect our water quality, we need to prevent polluted stormwater runoff from reaching the Mississippi River and other waterbodies.
+In order to protect our water quality, we need to prevent polluted stormwater runoff from reaching the Mississippi River and other bodies of water.
 We can accomplish this using a wide variety of tools and actions.

 A woman and child hold an Adopt-A-Drain sign.

-• erosion control practices at construction sites; and
+• Utilizing erosion control practices at construction sites

 If you’d like to take a deep dive on all the different BMPs currently in use, the Minnesota Stormwater Manual is the definitive guide to managing stormwater runoff in Minnesota.